corda/corda/docs/source/design/float/design.md

 1. In this phase of evolution we hook the same bridge creation code as before and use the same in-process data access to network map cache.
 2. However, we now implement AMQP sender clients using proton-j and netty for TLS layer and connection retry.
 3. This will also involve formalising the AMQP packet format of the Corda P2P protocol.
-4. Once a bridge makes a successful link to a remote nodes Artemis broker it will subscribe to the associated local queue.
+4. Once a bridge makes a successful link to a remote node's Artemis broker it will subscribe to the associated local queue.
 5. The messages will be picked up from the local broker via an Artemis CORE consumer for simplicity of initial implementation.
 6. The queue consumer should be implemented with a simple generic interface as façade, to allow future replacement.
 7. The message will be sent across the AMQP protocol directly to the remote Artemis broker.